 Dram shop claims (claims against bars or restaurants) often represent an important component of an accident case involving a DUI or DWI.
 Oftentimes, drunk driving accidents result in serious injuries that can have a lasting impact.
 Victims can have substantial hospital bills, rehabilitation costs, and they might not be able to work again after the accident.
 It takes a substantial amount of money to cover these costs.
 Suing a bar or restaurant might be the only way to get the money you need after your crash because drivers that cause accidents when they are drunk often have very little insurance, and sometimes they have none at all.

-Filing a Lawsuit Against a Bar or Restaurant
+Filing a Personal Injury Lawsuit Against a Bar or Restaurant

 In order to protect your rights, our lawyers act quickly when pursuing a dram shop claim.
 Verifying the obvious intoxication of a patron often relies on the eyewitness testimony of employees and other patrons who were present.
 By locating and interviewing these witnesses quickly, we avoid potentially losing track of the witnesses as well as the possible blurring of memory as time passes.